bileto/cronner/README.md

 It uses 24 hour time model.
 Multiple values must be separated by comma.

 The time can be defined over midnight as it is in following example.

+**Note:** There is tolerance time of 5 seconds to run task as soon as possible if previous run have had slower start from any reason.

 #### Example